abhishek0539/Customer-Segmentation-Analysis/README.md

 - `report.pdf`: Standard analysis generated using data science models and visualizations
 - `chatbot_summary.pdf`: AI-generated business summary and optional Q&A content

 Each report is refreshed for every new dataset upload.
-Previous summaries are automatically removed to avoid confusion.
+Previous summaries and logs are automatically removed to avoid confusion.

 ## Technical Stack